 For online safety, there is recognition in this guidance that most children are using data on their phones, on the 3G or the 4G network.
-In schools, this means that not only must staff think about filtering and monitoring within the school's infrastructure, but they also need to have a policy about children accessing the internet whilst they're at school.
+In schools, this means that not only must staff think about filtering and monitoring within the school's infrastructure, they also need to have a policy about children accessing the internet whilst they're at school.

-14.1 Filters and monitoring
+13.1 Filters and monitoring

-Governing bodies and proprietors should be doing all that they reasonably can to limit children's exposure to the above risks from the school's or college's IT system.
-As part of this process, governing bodies and proprietors should ensure their school or college has appropriate filters and monitoring systems in place.

-Whilst considering their responsibility to safeguard and promote the welfare of children, and provide them with a safe environment in which to learn, governing bodies and proprietors should consider the age range of their pupils, the number of pupils, how often they access the IT system and the proportionality of costs vs risks.

-The appropriateness of any filters and monitoring systems are a matter for individual schools and colleges and will be informed in part, by the risk assessment required by the Prevent Duty.
+Governing bodies and proprietors should be doing all that they reasonably can to limit children's exposure to the above risks from the school or colleges IT system or use of mobile data sources.
+As part of this process governing bodies and proprietors should ensure their school has appropriate filters and monitoring systems in place; together with appropriate testing mechanisms.
+Whilst considering their responsibility to safeguard and promote the welfare of children, and provide them a safe environment in which to learn, governing bodies and proprietors should consider the age range of their pupils, the number of pupils, how often they access the schools IT system and the proportionality of costs Vs risks.
+The appropriateness of any filters and monitoring systems are a matter for individual schools and colleges and will be informed in part by the risk assessment required by the Prevent Duty.